New Window Opening Cost

 What's Involved in Installing a New Window Opening?

 Determine the best spot for the window installation.
-In your mind, this may not be the "ideal" location.
-You should ensure that the area is free of water pipes and electrical wiring and located between the wall studs.
+You should ensure that the area is free of water pipes and electrical wiring and is located between the wall studs.

-Determine the location of the studs using a stud finder.
-If you can't find a suitable location to install the window because there are too many wires and pipes, consult a professional before beginning work.
+Locate the studs using a stud finder.
+If you can't find a suitable location to install the window because there are too many wires and pipes, consult a professional.

 Getting the Area Ready

-Cut the wall with a reciprocating saw, ensuring the opening is no more significant than the frame.
+Cut the wall with a reciprocating saw, ensuring the opening is no bigger than the frame.
 Next, remove the crown and baseboard while also cutting the sheetrock.

 Set up the Frame